 2. Letting performance pressure get the better of you

 This adulterant is not just restricted to sexual competence.
-In the times we live in, everything about our lives is about performance and targets and in matters of sexual performance, achieving the big O. We constantly lose our original and authentic self by trying to shape ourselves in ways that are deemed ideal and perfect.
-We constantly strive on Facebook or on Instagram to be liked by people, to be validated and authenticated by them.
+In the times we live in, everything about our lives is about performance and targets.
+In matters of sexual performance, for instance, it’s achieving the big O. We constantly lose our original and authentic self by trying to shape ourselves in ways that are deemed ideal and perfect.
+We constantly strive to be liked by people on Facebook or Instagram, to be validated and authenticated by them.
 It’s as if we must become a ‘certain someone’ if we are to be accepted and loved.

 3. Feeling insecure about yourself

 Do you constantly find yourself outside the body, judging yourself and beating yourself up for not looking the way you’re supposed to look?
 Well, it’s time for those anxieties to leave!
 In a long-term relationship, you can’t afford to be outside your body, judge yourself from a distance and spend all your time wondering how you look.